Non-persistent cache groups

 Some plugins don’t play nicely with a persistent WordPress object cache and either cause stale cache data, or straight up break functionality.
 Luckily it’s easy to exclude individual cache groups from being store in Redis.

-Jump to heading Finding the group name
+Finding the group name

 There are a dozen ways to find the cache group names, but the easiest two are using the Query Monitor plugin and searching the plugin’s codebase.

-Jump to heading Using Query Monitor
+Using Query Monitor

 One of the most convenient ways to see all cache groups used by the current page is opening up Query Monitor in the admin bar and going to Object Cache.
 Under Groups you’ll see a list of group names and how many keys they contain.

-Jump to heading Search the codebase
+Search the codebase

 One of the most reliable ways to find all cache groups of a plugin, is searching it’s codebase for